urbit/urbit/pub/docs/dev/hoon/principles/1-twigs.md

 ## From Hoon to Nock

-The Hoon parser turns an source expression (even one as simple as `42` from the last chapter) into a noun called a `twig`.
+The Hoon parser turns a source expression (even one as simple as `42` from the last chapter) into a noun called a `twig`.
 If you know what an AST is, a twig is an AST.
 (If you don't know what an AST is, it's not necessarily worth the student loans.)